Decolonising Economics is run by double-trouble duo Noni & Guppi

 We came together in 2017 to develop a training that was featured in the New Economy Programme for Stir To Action and went on to run “Our Power” workshops over the following two years.
 In this time, we supported the Akuno family from Cooperation Jackson in the US to come to the UK for a joint event with the Afrikan Cooperative Union, and facilitated their wider European tour as part of an international learning project.

 In 2019, we shared our vision in multiple written pieces and at events for Stir to Action, Skin Deep, Consented UK, New Economics Foundation and Global Justice Now.
 It was only at the beginning of 2020 that we were granted a small bit of seed funding to explore what Decolonising Economics could become if we were to invest time in developing our strategy.
-This site, and its contents are a reflection of those 12 months of inquiry.
+This site, and its contents are a reflection of those 12 months of inquiry and our way of capturing our ongoing journey through collective organising.

 The way we see change happen